 What is velveting?

-Find out how to velvet chicken or meat in my Chinese chicken curry recipe.
+Find out how to velvet chicken (or meat) in my Chinese chicken curry recipe.

-To find more Chinese recipes, scroll to the bottom of this post and select Chinese Recipes in the recipe tag cloud at the very bottom of this blog.
+To find more Chinese recipes, scroll to the bottom of this post and select Chinese Recipes in the recipe tag cloud at the bottom of this blog.

 If you like spicy food, you will love my Mapo Tofu Recipe.